Nsrose/ClickTimeExtension/README.md

 -----------------
 This is a chrome extension, so it's a little different than a regular app, but still fairly similar.

-manifest.json: file that encodes basic app information. node_modules/
+manifest.json: file that encodes basic app information.
+templates/ List of views for the extension:
+&nbsp;&nbsp;&nbsp;&nbsp;popup.html: general API testing platform

+js/
+&nbsp;&nbsp;app/
+&nbsp;&nbsp;&nbsp;&nbsp;app.js: Main module for the app.
+&nbsp;&nbsp;&nbsp;&nbsp;content.js: Script injected into each page.
+&nbsp;&nbsp;&nbsp;&nbsp;controller.js: Script for the app controller.
+&nbsp;&nbsp;lib/
+&nbsp;&nbsp;&nbsp;&nbsp;Jquery and Angular files.
+&nbsp;&nbsp;services/
+&nbsp;&nbsp;&nbsp;&nbsp;API service that includes a general function to make API calls.

+img/ List of images used.

+css/ Style for the app.

 Team Members: